MukeshDubey1420/Django-Setup-And-Installation-Guide/Djangoapps.md

 #### **[To get more information regarding Urls in Django Visit here.....](https://www.tutorialspoint.com/django/django_url_mapping.htm)**

-### <--- What is MVC Model Architecture in Django ---> ??
+### <--- What is MVC/MVT Model Architecture in Django ---> ??
+[Check this for more info....](https://djangobook.com/model-view-controller-design-pattern/)

-#### Broadly, Django uses an `MVC (Model View Controller) architecture`.
-However, Django calls these pieces by different names.
+#### Broadly, Django Follows  `MVC (Model View Controller) architecture` closely enough to be called an MVC framework. *Django has been referred to as an MTV framework because the controller is handled by the framework itself and most of the excitement happens in models, templates and views.* However, Django calls these pieces by different names.
 The four pieces to understand for Django are:--> *URL patterns, views, models, and templates.*.
 Each of these pieces has a separate role.

 ##### * The URL patterns take the path of a request and decide, which views should handle the request.The patterns for our project are defined in folder  `mysite/urls.py`.
 Give a request, the URL patterns pass control to the views.